nicholas36912/Task-Management-FP/README.md

    git clone https://github.com/nicholas36912/Task-Management-FP.git
    cd task-management-system

-Usage
-Start the server:
+Usage Start the server:

-bash
-Copy code
-npm start
-Your server will run on http://localhost:3000.
+bash Copy code npm start Your server will run on http://localhost:3000.

 Navigate to the client directory and start the React app:

-bash
-Copy code
-npm start
-The React app will run on http://localhost:3000.
+bash Copy code npm start The React app will run on http://localhost:3000.

 API Endpoints
 GET /tasks: Get a list of all tasks.
 POST /tasks: Create a new task.
+POST /Registration: Identity Management

 Client-Side
 The client-side is a simple React.js application with two main components: TaskList and TaskForm.
 You can view the list of tasks and add new tasks through the user interface.

-Version Control (Git)
-This project uses Git for version control.
+Version Control (Git) This project uses Git for version control.